3D direct ink writing (robocasting) of bioceramic porous scaffolds: towards a new generation of bone graft substitutes (ROBONEGRAFT)

 - 1 study scientific study on the methods of synthesis of oxide-based source powder materials (bioactive ceramics and glasses, piezoelectric ceramics) to be employed for the further fabrication of bone graft substitutes by the robocasting printing technology;

 - 1 presentation (poster type) held at the E-MRS 2021 Fall Meeting international conference;

-- 4 articles published/accepted in/to journals indexed in Web of Science®, with impact factor, one situated in the Q2 quartile and three in the Q1 quartile.
+- 4 articles published in journals indexed in Web of Science®, two situated in the Q2 quartile and two in the Q1 quartile.